 Another crime was the extermination of people with disabilities.
-Between 1939 and 1945 about 275,000 - 300,000 people with disabilities were killed.
+Between 1939 and 1945, about 275,000 - 300,000 people with disabilities were killed.
 In October 1939 Hitler signed a euthanasia note authorizing his physician Brandt and others to start the secret killing programme (after WW II named Action T4).
 Selected physicians were authorized to select patients for the "mercy death".
 The first victims were German citizens.
 Later citizens of occupied countries (Poland, Bohemia, Belarus, Latvia etc.) were murdered too.

 During 1940, mounting rumors of what was taking place spread.
 Families withdrew their relatives from institutions to care for them at home.
 Some doctors manipulated the diagnoses of the patients in order to avoid that they fulfill T4 criteria.
 Some clergymen offered opposition against the killing activities.
-Pastor F. von Bodelschwingh (director of the Bethel Institution at Bielefeld) and Pastor Braune (director of the Hoffnungstal Institution near Berlin) were under the protesters.
-Due to the rumor and protests Hitler dictated the end of the T4 killings in August 1941.
+Pastor F. von Bodelschwingh (director of the Bethel Institution at Bielefeld) and Pastor Braune (director of the Hoffnungstal Institution near Berlin) were among the protesters.
+Due to the rumors and protests Hitler dictated the end of the T4 killings in August 1941.
 The planned death total for the programme of 70,000 deaths had been reached.
 The formal end of the T4 programme did not stop the killing.
 From the end of 1941 the killing continued, albeit less systematically, until the end of the war.

 Researchers suggested various explanations for the crimes: ideological, racial, economic reasons etc. The relation to the beginning of WW II is obvious.
-Therefore the economic reasons played a dominant role.
+Therefore, the economic reasons played a dominant role.
 In the meantime, much research has been conducted.
 Professional organizations and institutions commissioned investigations of their history during the Nazi time.

 The historical lecture describes development of the medical crimes, reflect their background and consider the consequences for today and in the future.
-The most important insight is: The absolute respect for the dignitary and the unlimited human rights for all people may prevent that such crimes against people with disabilities may recur.
+The most important insight is: The absolute respect for human dignity and unlimited human rights for all people may prevent that such crimes against people with disabilities may recur.